 Green infrastructure is an approach to stormwater management that is cost-effective, sustainable, and environmentally friendly.
 Green infrastructure projects capture, filter, absorb, and reuse stormwater to maintain or mimic natural systems and to treat runoff as a resource.
 As a general principle, green infrastructure practices use soil and vegetation to recycle stormwater runoff through infiltration and evapotranspiration.
 When used as components of a stormwater management system, green infrastructure practices such as bioretention, green roofs, porous pavement, rain gardens, and vegetated swales can produce a variety of environmental benefits.
-In addition to effectively retaining and infiltrating rainfall, these technologies can simultaneously help filter air pollutants, reduce energy demands, mitigate urban heat islands, and sequester carbon while also providing communities with aesthetic and natural resource benefits (USEPA, 2013).
+In addition to effectively retaining and infiltrating rainfall, these technologies can simultaneously help filter air pollutants, reduce energy demands, mitigate urban heat islands, and sequester carbon while also providing communities with aesthetic and natural resource benefits (USEPA, 2015).

-The first step to reducing the impacts from impervious surfaces is to conduct an impervious cover assessment.
+The first step to reducing the impacts from impervious surfaces is to conduct an impervious cover assessment (ICA).
 This assessment can be completed on different scales: individual lot, municipality, or watershed.
-Impervious surfaces need to be identified for stormwater management.
 Once impervious surfaces have been identified, there are three steps to better manage these surfaces.

 - 1. Eliminate surfaces that are not necessary.
 For example, a paved courtyard at a public school could be converted to a grassed area. - 2.
 Reduce or convert impervious surfaces.
-There may be surfaces that are required to be hardened, such as roadways or parking lots, but could be made smaller and still be functional.
+There may be surfaces that are required to be hardened, such as roadways or parking lots, but could be made smaller while maintaining functionality.
 A parking lot that has two-way car ways could be converted to one-way car ways.
-There also are permeable paving materials such as porous asphalt, pervious concrete, or permeable paving stones that could be substituted for impermeable paving materials (Figure 2). - 3.
+Permeable paving materials such as porous asphalt, pervious concrete, or permeable paving stones can be substituted for impermeable paving materials (Figure 2). - 3.
 Disconnect impervious surfaces from flowing directly to local waterways.
-There are many ways to capture, treat, and infiltrate stormwater runoff from impervious surfaces.
-Opportunities may exist to reuse this captured water.
+Disconnection involves incorporating green infrastructure strategies between impervious surfaces and local waterways.
+The stormwater runoff can be captured, treated, and slowed down, which can significantly reduce pollutant loading and erosion.